 – 40% Merlot, 30% Cabernet Sauvignon, 20% Cabernet Franc, 10%, Petit Verdot

 What are types of Italian sparkling wine?
-Everyone answered Prosecco but no one knew Franciacorta, a small region in northern Italy.
-Franciacorta and Champagne are made using Methode Champenoise (2nd fermentation in bottles) which is very different than Prosecco (fermentation in individual bottles).
+The common answer was Prosecco but no one knew Franciacorta, a small region in northern Italy.
+Franciacorta and Champagne are made using Methode Champenoise (2nd fermentation in bottles) which is different than Prosecco (fermentation in tanks).

 Best liked wine in each flight: